-Jason Aldean, ’1994′ Lyrics: Exclusive Story Behind the Song From Writer Thomas Rhett
+Jason Aldean, ‘1994’ — Story Behind the Song

-Thomas Rhett was just four years old in 1994, but having singer Rhett Akins for a dad, he was, naturally, already a music fan.
+Thomas Rhett was just four years old in 1994 but, having singer Rhett Akins for a dad, he was naturally already a music fan.
 One of his favorite singers at the time was country crooner Joe Diffie, who scored five No. 1 singles during the decade, including 'Home' and 'Bigger Than the Beatles.'

-"Watching him play it live is really cool,” Thomas admits.
-"The tour has been incredible.
-I’ve been blown away by some of the places we are getting to play this year, including Madison Square Garden ...
+"Watching him play it live [was] really cool," Rhett admits.
+"The tour [was] incredible.
+I [was] blown away by some of the places we [got] to play ... including Madison Square Garden ...
 Playing with Jason, every place you go to is huge.
-The seats go up a mile and you can't even see the people in the back of the arena.
-It’s taken some getting used to, trying to figure out how to be everywhere at once, because the stage is ginormous and you have so many places to walk.
-And you have to figure out how to entertain a crowd in 20 minutes of time.
+The seats go up a mile, and you can't even see the people in the back of the arena.
+It [took] some getting used to, trying to figure out how to be everywhere at once, because the stage is ginormous, and you have so many places to walk.
+And you have to figure out how to entertain a crowd in 20 minutes of time."